 Fodor's Expert Review Iao Valley State Monument

 When Mark Twain saw this park, he dubbed it the Yosemite of the Pacific.
-Yosemite it's not, but it is a lovely deep valley with the curious Iao Needle, a spire that rises more than 2,000 feet from the valley floor.
-You can walk from the parking lot across Iao Stream and explore the thick, junglelike topography.
+Yosemite, it's not, but it is a lovely deep valley with the curious Iao Needle, a spire that rises more than 2,000 feet from the valley floor.
+You can walk from the parking lot across Iao Stream and explore the thick, jungle-like topography.
 This park has some lovely short strolls on paved paths, where you can stop and meditate by the edge of a stream or marvel at the native plants.
-Locals come to jump from the rocks or bridge into the stream—this isn't recommended.
-Mist often rises if there has been a rain, which makes being here even more magical.
-Be aware that this area is prone to flash flooding; if it's been raining, stay out of the water.
-Parking is $5.
+Mist often rises if there has been raining, making it even more magical.
+Be aware that this area is prone to flash flooding; stay out of the water if it's been raining.